UMD-Summer-2021-ASR/quizzr-server/README.md

 * Handles GET requests to record and answer questions (through `/recordquestion/` and `/answerquestion/` respectively).
   It provides responses in JSON format.
 * Handles GET requests for batches of unprocessed audio documents through `/audio/unprocessed/`.
 * Handles POST requests for turning unprocessed audio documents into processed ones through `/audio/processed`.
+Requires arguments to be in JSON format.
 ## Installation
 Prior to installation, you will need to have `pip` installed.
 1. Clone this repository.